-You’ve seen it countless times ― the ditzy blonde girl in a horror movie goes wandering around in the dark wearing something skanky, only to meet a gruesome end.
-Such scenes are half the reason most people watch horror movies to begin with, which is why they’re often cast from the D-list ― does anybody mourn Paris Hilton in House of Wax?
+You’ve seen it countless times.
+The ditzy blonde girl in a horror movie goes wandering around in the dark wearing something skanky, only to meet a gruesome end.
+Such scenes are half the reason most people watch horror movies to begin with, which is why they’re often cast from the D-list.
+Does anybody mourn Paris Hilton in House of Wax?
 Tara Reid in Urban Legend?
 Jenny McCarthy in Scream 3?

 Didn’t think so.
 But what about those few poor blondes who didn’t have it coming?
 The ones whose survival we were actually rooting for?
-It’s a rare thing, but it happens.
-Here are eight horror blondes we wanted to make it to the sequel…
+It’s a rare thing to want the stereotypical victim to outsmart the villain, but it happens from time to time.